 Great that TAMIYA has released

 this F-16 CJ kit in 1/72 scale.
 Several kits will be made, so....

-The first Tamiya kit will be made as a USAF F-16A Block 50 with GE engine in an Agressor training sheme as I had decals from Caracal set 72019 "F-16 Vipers- Next generation".
+The first Tamiya kit will be made as per kit for a USAF F-16C Block 50 with GE engine and wide intake MCID in an "agressor training scheme" as I had decals from Caracal set 72019 "F-16 Vipers- Next generation".

 The forward fuselage halve was glued FIRST to the aft section to ensure a flush fit.

 There is an insert with parts H2, H3 but unused parts are also in the kit

 to fit the small auxiliary scoops at the sides (but not used for this

 version).
 One some air forces there is here a different type of intake scoop.

 Now some basic checking is done for the overall assembly.
 It looks great and it seems no filler / putty is needed.

 The vertical tail is one of other parts still to be fitted but the rear and lower base fairing depends on the particular F-16 air force model to be made. ( In this kit the USAF type aft base fairing is provided so without any long fairing often containing the brake chute).